heathprovost/github-quickstart/README.md

 to access private package registries.

 The script will ensure that you have the latest versions of [git](https://git-scm.com/) and [git-credential-manager](https://github.com/git-ecosystem/git-credential-manager) installed.
-Once completed you should be able to successfully clone a private and your shell environment will be configured so that your PAT is availible by reading the environment variable `GIT_HUB_PKG_TOKEN`.
+Once completed you should be able to successfully clone a private repository and your shell environment will be configured so that your PAT is availible by reading the environment variable `GIT_HUB_PKG_TOKEN`.